AngelBruno/PasswordGenerator/README.txt

+### PASSWORD GENERATOR MINI PROJECT WITH FLASK ###

+This is a simple project using HTML, JAVASCRIPT, and CSS to create a password generator webpage, and Python with Flask web framework.

+## Some importants steps to execute this project
     # Generating the virtual environment
         python3.12 -m venv --without-pip <virtual_machine_folder_name>

     # Activating the virtual environment
-    .\<folder_name>\Scripts\Activate.ps1
+        .\<virtual_machine_folder_name>\Scripts\Activate.ps1

         # If appears an error of UnauthorizedAcces
             Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned (Power Shell as ADMIN)

-# Installing FLASK library
-    pip install Flask

-# It's necessary to create a folder called 'static' and put the css and js in there so that they can be found